 Advocates, government officials and health professionals gathered virtually for the D.C.
 Department of Health performance oversight hearings for the 2020 and 2021 fiscal year on March 4 and 19.
 Several requests were made to better support those experiencing homelessness and poverty.

 Content categorized as Systemic Racism

-A poem from Angie Whitehurst reflecting on the murder of George Floyd.
+Angie Whitehurst on the loss of Black life.

 The first Black woman to represent the state of Massachusetts in the US Congress, Ayanna Pressley, talks to INSP about racism as a public health crisis, housing and homelessness.